Why schemes like RSPCA Assured are welfare washing a hopeless existence for farmed animals

 Imagine believing you’re choosing compassion with the products you buy, only to learn that the label you trust is concealing suffering.
 This is the reality behind welfare washing, with trusted labels like RSPCA Assured offering consumers a comforting story while obscuring the actual conditions for farmed animals behind closed doors.

-In the UK, many consumers trust the RSPCA’s mission to protect our fellow animals, believing that an “RSPCA Assured” label guarantees compassion in the lives and deaths of farmed animals destined for their plates.
+In the UK, many people trust the RSPCA’s mission to protect our fellow animals, believing that an “RSPCA Assured” label guarantees compassion in the lives and deaths of farmed animals destined for their plates.

 Can we trust the RSPCA to safeguard animals when the charity profits from the very systems that harm them?
 Or is it time to demand real change, starting with dismantling welfare labels that mislead us all?